-In the end the naysayers nearly won.
+The naysayers nearly won.
+(And in the end, Trump himself got banished from the development.)
 Yet the Trump Ocean Club proved resilient, and not only achieved the 60 percent sell-out required to go to market for construction financing, but did so at double and sometimes triple the prices of adjacent buildings.

 The project broke ground in 2007 in the small residential peninsula known as Punta Pacifica, which at the time appeared more like a war zone populated with cranes than the beginnings of an upscale enclave with more than 18 residential towers in development.
 The average price for a luxury apartment in the Trump development rose from the pre-construction $3,500 per square meter to $5,500 per square meter two years later at the peak of the boom in 2009.
 The adjacent buildings took advantage of their proximity, and changed their sales strategies as well; promoting the increased value of “rubbing elbows” with The Donald’s latest project.

 The rush was on and Panama would soon become one of the fastest growing countries economically; attracting such international hotel brands as Hard Rock, The Waldorf Astoria and Ritz-Carlton.

 The optimistic desired to get rich quick, and capitalized on the upward pricing trend that resulted in inflated real estate prices.
 Investors believed great profits could be made by placing deposits on condos, sometimes two or three at a time, and then flipping them before having to complete the purchase, or be asked to close.